What is hospital waste management?

 These substances must be disposed of in liquid-tight containers.
 It is possible to treat smaller quantities as class C waste.
 Special incineration plants then carry out collective incineration.

-The success of a waste management system can be measured with a monitoring tool that can be easily integrated into the workflow.
+The success of a hospital waste management system can be measured with a monitoring tool that can be easily integrated into the workflow.
 Inspections of all waste management processes should be carried out regularly.
 This includes separation and collection up to and including storage, transport and disposal itself.
-Digital checklists are a suitable monitoring tool that can be used easily and efficiently.
+Digital hospital waste management checklists are a suitable monitoring tool that can be used easily and efficiently.
 Employees who use them can do more things in less time.
-Digital checklists also help to ensure that daily, weekly and monthly tasks are completed on time.
+The use of digital checklists in hospital waste management also help to ensure that daily, weekly and monthly tasks are completed on time.

-With a digital hospital waste checklist, you can easily perform regular checks via tablet or smartphone - online or offline.
+With digital hospital waste management checklists, you can easily perform regular checks via tablet or smartphone – online or offline.
 With the desktop software, you create checklists for monitoring medical waste and then evaluate the collected data.
 For example, you can directly identify disposal problems and resolve incidents up to four times faster.
+Use the advantages of Lumiform’s app and software ever day for your healthcare institution:

-The flexible form construction kit makes it possible to create new individual checklists at any time and to adapt them again and again.
+- The flexible form construction kit makes it possible to create new individual checklists for hospital waste management at any time and to adapt them again and again.

-Keep an eye on your schedule and use the information to identify opportunities to increase your efficiency.
+- Keep an eye on your schedule and use the information to identify opportunities to increase the efficiency of the hospital waste management in your organization.

-The data you collect from inspections is collected under the analysis tab.
-Here you can access all data and view your performance reports broken down by time, location and department.
-This helps you quickly identify causes and problems so you can fix them as quickly as possible.
+- With the data you collect from your waste management inspections you can streamline the performance of your hospital waste management processes.
+This helps you to quickly identify causes and problems so you can fix them as quickly as possible.